Ocrim93/Crypto-Trading-Bot/README.md

 Possibility to run the bot in a Test mode, with TEST = True.

+The remove_file_log.py script deletes every log file in the "log" folder, execpt for the log file of today.

 The Crypto Trading Bot uses:
 - Python 3.9.7